nyantropy/Gravitas/ARCHITECTURE.md

 The engine tool camera is active only while the engine tools are visible.
 It uses `engine.tool_camera_*` actions inside the `engine.tools` input context.
-Game debug cameras are application-owned systems and should not be installed by the shared renderer feature.
+Debug cameras are application-owned systems and should not be installed by the shared renderer feature.

 ### Engine Font